ricardobcl/Dotted-Version-Vectors/README.md

 ##### Reconcile

 But, why do we need or want this list?
 Sometimes we want to simplify values into a single value.
-For example, applying a conflict resolution algorithm, like those deterministic reconciliations captured in Conflict Free Replicated Data Types (CRDTs). `reconcile` is a function that receives a DVVSet and another function.
-The latter receives a list of values and returns a new value (the *winner*). the result can be a completely new value (one that was not created directly by a client event in the server), we store it in the AL.
+For example, applying a deterministic conflict resolution algorithm, like the reconciliations captured in [Conflict Free Replicated Data Types (CRDTs)][paper crdt].
+`reconcile` is a function that receives a DVVSet and another function.
+The latter receives a list of values and returns a new value (the *winner*).
+The result can be a completely new value (one that was not created directly by a client event in the server), thus we don't advance the causal history, and instead store it in the AL. Also, the function that return the new value should be **deterministic**!
+If not, we can have inconsistent DVVSets.
+For example, applying `reconcile` with a non-deterministic function to two replicas could yield two different values with the same causal history.
+This is dangerous and is a similar situation to VV with SI #1, where we keep equal VVs for different values.
-It could be dangerous store it as a *Dot*, since subsequent synchronizations or comparisons with this clock could be unsafe (for example, two DVVSet could be causally equal, but have different values, thus one of them could be incorrectly thrown away).
+We also don't store the new value in a preexistent *Dot*, since writes that read pre-`reconcile` values would supersede this new value.

 Here is an (Erlang) example using `reconcile`: